-10 Tips for Implementing Innovative Technology into Your Call Center
+10 Tips for Implementing New Technology into Your Call Center

-If you keep on top of your latest tech solutions (whatever your industry) and are trying to figure out the right product for you, one of the main challenges you have to overcome is identifying a solution that will still be relevant for the next year, or five.
+If you keep on top of the latest tech solutions for your industry and are trying to figure out the right product for you, one of the main hurdles to overcome is pinpointing the solution that will still be relevant for your organisation for the next year, or five.
 You need to navigate your business in the direction that will best balance resources invested versus benefits ripped from innovation.